 The equally durable and interlocking large arbor design is meant to give you more line at all times.
 The drag’s strength?
-Well, that an outcome of the carbon fiber used in this reel which design for heavy duty usage.
+Well, that is an outcome of the carbon fiber used in this reel which design for heavy-duty usage.
 It’s easier to adjust too compared to most fly reels.

 The torque system made out of carbon fiber on this reel and mixed with friction plates will deliver a punch of torque so you can be sure to have power against your catch.

 The twin molded handles have an ergonomic grip with great feedback and are perfect for pulling in larger species of fish.
 The oversized drag knob made out of aluminum is then meant for range and better control.

 Not just powerful but also precise.
 Convert the setup from left to right-handed easily too.
 Truly a veteran in the industry and knows a thing or two about fishing gears.
 You won’t be wasting any of your cash with this one.

 - Very ergonomic design and easy to handle